 People usually think both shops sell the same goods.
 Incorrect.
 A boulangerie specialises in bread and a patisserie in pastries.
 You may not find a cake in a boulangerie, and you won’t find all types of bread in a patisserie.
 However; in this case, the viennoiseries narrow the gap between both, as they are sold in both shops.
-Price per viennoiserie unit varies from EUR 0.80 to EUR 1.50 and depends on the shop reputation and neighbourhood.
+The price per viennoiserie unit varies from EUR 0.80 to EUR 1.50 and depends on the shop’s reputation and neighbourhood.

 There are many variations of French breakfast.
 However; another alternative if you want to taste and feel like a French for one day is to just have du pain, de la confiture et du beurre (bread, jam and butter).

 The most famous bread, as you may know, is the Baguette (stick).
 The standard baguette weighs 250 grams (about half a pound) You will find the ordinaries and the higher-end, quality, baguettes made with natural leaven and quality flours at the same boulangerie.
 I personally recommend the Baguette de Tradition, which cost all of 0 to 50 cents more.
 You will notice the difference.

 Baguettes are the most important items in a boulangerie as they are the most fundamental element of sitting down to eat for a French.
 The Grand Prix de la Meilleure Baguette — otherwise known as the official “Best Baguette” competition is run every year in Paris.

 The jam I would recommend is the well-known Bonne Maman, a good quality-price preserve that can be found in any supermarket.